gdennie/freya.documentation/references/machine-definitions.md

 ## Actions

-All action operations are of type `Freya<unit>` (aliased as `FreyaMachineAction` in the Freya.Machine codebase).
+Action operations are of type `Freya<unit>` (aliased as `FreyaMachineAction` in the Freya.Machine codebase).
 By default all actions will be a simple no-op (a safe default).

 Operation | Description
 ----------|------------